LZMA-JS/LZMA-JS/readme.md

 [LZMA-JS](https://github.com/nmrugg/LZMA-JS) is a JavaScript implementation of the Lempel-Ziv-Markov chain (LZMA) compression algorithm.

 What's New in 2.0
 ---
 Two things: <b>speed</b> & <b>size</b>.

-LZMA-JS 2.0 now minifies to almost half of 1.x and in some cases is 1,000x faster (particularly with high compression).
+LZMA-JS 2.x now minifies to smaller than one fourth of 1.x and in some cases is 1,000x faster (particularly with high compression).

 It is also more modular.
 The compression and decompression algorithms can be optionally separated to shrink the file size even more.